Mothers' Union: Present

 As a global movement of women and men, the Mothers' Union supports local churches with the prayers and activities of its branch members, local communities through social outreach projects and is an international campaigning charity.
 Particularly concerned with the plight of women in the world, its projects include literacy and development, parenting, micro finance and campaigning against violence against women and the trafficking of women.
 The Mothers' Union is part of Make Poverty History and the Jubilee Debt Coalition.
 In the UK it has successfully lobbied governments to introduce the right to request flexible working for all parents, and internationally it speaks out on issues of gender equality through its representative status at the United Nations.
 Campaigning in the UK has also included lobbying for industry and policy change with regard to the commercialisation and sexualisation of children.
 This led to then chief executive, Reg Bailey, being appointed in 2010 to lead an independent review for the UK Government, the Bailey Review.

 Of its four million members, about 1.9 million are from Indian dioceses from the formerly independent churchwomen's organisations of the Church of North India and the Church of South India, which affiliated with the Mothers' Union in 2001 and 2003 respectively.
 A further 1.3 million Mothers' Union members are in African dioceses, with the largest membership, 680,000, in Tanzania.
 Membership in the United Kingdom is about 93,000 and has seen rapid declines from 122,000 in 2003 and more than 222,000 in 1993.

 Aim and objectives

 The Mothers' Union publishes its vision statement on its website:

-Its vision is of a World where God's love is shown through loving, respectful, and flourishing relationships.
+Its vision is of a world where God's love is shown through loving, respectful, and flourishing relationships.

-Aim and purpose: To demonstrate the Christian faith in action by the transformation of communities worldwide through the nurture of the family in its many forms.
+Its declared aim and purpose is: "to demonstrate the Christian faith in action by the transformation of communities worldwide through the nurture of the family in its many forms."

 In order to carry out this aim, Mothers' Union's objectives are: